slide 1

 • Rigidity monitoring: A test that uses a device to assess the rigidity of the penis during an erection.

-The treatment of ED will depend on the underlying cause of the condition.
+The treatment of erectile dysfunction will depend on the underlying cause of the condition.
 Some common treatments include:

 • Medications: Oral medications such as sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra) can be effective for many men with ED.
 These medications work by increasing blood flow to the penis, allowing for an erection to occur.